idesantis91/REST_Application/README.md

 # REST_Application
-Submission for LifeWay Code Challenge
+## Submission for LifeWay Code Challenge
+- Thanks for the challenge!
+- This was my first Springboot application and I learned alot!

 # Build/Run Instructions
 - Clone GitHub Repo